hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     configured, the number of nodes specified in `initial_node_count` is created in all specified zones.

-* `addons_config` - (Optional) The configuration for addons supported by Google Kubernetes Engine.
+* `addons_config` - (Optional) The configuration for addons supported by GKE.
     Structure is documented below.

 * `cluster_ipv4_cidr` - (Optional) The IP address range of the kubernetes pods in this cluster.
 Default is an automatically assigned CIDR.